alex-berson/checkers/README.md

 A win is scored when an opponent’s pieces are all captured or blocked so that they cannot move.
 When neither side can force a victory and the trend of play becomes repetitious, a draw game is declared.

 There are numerous national and regional variants of checkers, including German, Spanish, Italian, Portuguese, Russian, Czech, Slovak, Hungarian, Turkish, Armenian, Canadian, Brazilian, Argentinian, Jamaican, Ghanaian, Mozambican, Tanzanian, Malaysian/Singaporean, Myanmar, Thai, and Polish or International checkers, among others.
-The main differences among these variants lie in the color of the pieces that move first; the ability of ordinary pieces to capture backwards; the ability of kings to move any number of squares at a time, known as *flying kings*; the ability of pieces to continue capturing in the same move after becoming a king; the capturing rules when multiple options are available; the size, the orientation and the layout of the board, and the movement patterns of the pieces.
+The major differences among these variants lie in the color of the pieces that move first; the ability of ordinary pieces to capture backwards; the ability of kings to move any number of squares at a time, known as *flying kings*; the ability of pieces to continue capturing in the same move after becoming a king; the capturing rules when multiple options are available; the size, the orientation and the layout of the board, and the movement patterns of the pieces.

 In most languages, checkers is called *dame*, *dames*, *damas*, or a similar term* that refers to ladies.
 The same term is also used to describe pieces that have been promoted to kings.